ASAT: Adaptively Scaled Adversarial Training in Time Series: Experiments

 \subsubsection{Moving average baselines}

 We adopt moving average baselines as our baselines, which are commonly used in technical analysis in finance.
-In statistics, suppose a series $x_1, x_2, \cdots, x_T$, three commonly adopted estimations are: \begin{itemize} \item \textbf{Naive forecasting.} The naive forecasting algorithm uses $x_T$ as the prediction.
-In our experiments, we try to adopt the volumes of \textbf{yesterday} or \textbf{last time slot} as the prediction. \item \textbf{Simple moving average (SMA).} SMA uses the average value $\bar x=\frac{1}{T}\sum\limits_{i=1}^T x_i$ as the prediction.
+In statistics, suppose a series of volumes $v_1, v_2, \cdots, v_T$, three commonly adopted estimations are: \begin{itemize} \item \textbf{Naive forecasting.} The naive forecasting algorithm uses $v_T$ as the prediction.
+In our experiments, we try to adopt the volumes of \textbf{yesterday} or \textbf{last time slot} as the prediction. \item \textbf{Simple moving average (SMA).} SMA uses the average value $\bar v=\frac{1}{T}\sum\limits_{i=1}^T v_i$ as the prediction.
 In our experiments, we try to adopt the volumes of \textbf{20-day average} or \textbf{12-slot average} as the prediction. \item \textbf{Exponential moving average (EMA).} EMA places a greater weight on the nearest values.
-It sets $y_1=x_1$, $y_t=(1-\rho)y_{t-1}+\rho x_t$ and uses $y_T$ as the prediction.
+It sets $x_1=v_1$, $x_t=(1-\rho)x_{t-1}+\rho v_t$ and uses $x_T$ as the prediction.
 In our experiments, we adopt $\rho=0.04$ and try to use the \textbf{20-day EMA} or \textbf{12-slot EMA} as the prediction. \end{itemize}

 We also try a method that considers both the 20-day average and 12-slot average volumes, \textbf{20-day and 12-slot average}.
-It uses the mean of 20-day average and 12-slot average as the prediction.
+It uses the mean of the 20-day average and the 12-slot average as the prediction.